Newport, Rhode Island - Jim Flynn's BestWeekends

 Newport Polo, host of the Newport International Polo Series, is the home of America’s first polo club, est. in 1876.
 Saturday evening matches start with tailgate parties.
 Everyone is dressed in their preppy finest.
 Quite a social event.

 Newport Vineyards is a delightful tasting room with a brewery, restaurant and lots of events.
+Newport Craft Brewing and Distillery Co was found in 1999 by 4 college buddies.
+10 beer on tap and you can sample spirits from the distillery side.

 Antiques